WFYI (TV): Construction and launch

-After meeting its fundraising deadline and modifying its application to specify a tower owned by WFBM-TV, thereby bypassing the WISH tower dispute, the logjam finally broke at the end of June.
+After meeting its fundraising deadline and modifying its application to specify a tower owned by WFBM-TV, thereby bypassing the WISH tower dispute, the impasse finally broke at the end of June 1969.
 The FCC granted the construction permit on June 26, and a federal facility grant was approved days later.
 By October, there were call letters—WFYI—and facilities, but no fund drive had yet been slated to raise $350,000 needed to finance the first year of operational expenses, raising the prospect that nothing would come of all the effort.
-When Sesame Street began airing that fall, WLWI aired the series until WFYI could begin broadcasting.
+When Sesame Street debuted nationally that fall, WLWI aired the series until WFYI could begin broadcasting.

 Early 1970 was spent raising funds to put WFYI into service.
 A major effort was mounted starting on March 1, involving more than 9,000 women selling charter memberships door-to-door; churches announcing the fund drive from their pulpits; and the organization of a fundraising auction.
 That day, WLWI aired a 30-minute sampler of educational programs.
 Response to the door-to-door effort was reported to be greater than anticipated, but a lack of knowledge of educational TV programming and bad weather worked against it.
 Within a month, the group, led by Ardath Burkhart and dubbed "Ardath's Army", had raised more than $250,000, which was enough to assure that WFYI would sign on the air and resulted in a congratulatory telegram from first lady Pat Nixon.

-The launch was originally set for September, but equipment issues resulted in a month's delay.
+The launch was originally set for September 1970, but equipment issues resulted in a month's delay.
 The transmitter was activated on September 16, and WFYI began programming on the evening of October 4, becoming the first new television station in Indianapolis since 1957.
 The next day, PBS began operations in replacement of National Educational Television.
 Offices were maintained at Oldfields until WFYI moved into the former WISH-TV studios at 1440 Meridian Street in August 1971, enabling it to start producing its first local programming on January 2, 1972.